About the data — sources and methodology

 - This is not a CSO product.
 IrelandInsights.ie is an independent map built on CSO open data.

-- Electoral division boundaries and populations change between censuses.
+- Electoral division boundaries change between censuses.
 Comparisons between 2016 and 2022 may reflect boundary changes, not just population change.

 Explore the data

-All data visible in IrelandInsights.ie is sourced from the official organisations listed above and is free to use under their respective open data licences.
+All data on IrelandInsights.ie comes from the official organisations listed above.
+It is free to use under their respective open data licences.

 Explore the data